FreddyVRetro/ISA-PicoMEM/README.md

 - **New : Tandy 1000** : Now tested on a Tandy 1000 SX, EX and HX other to confirm.
 (October 2024 firmware)
 - Tandy 1000 RLX Rev B Need a new BIOS to work.
 - Amstrad PC1512, PC1640, Sinclair PC200 (It is my DEV Machine)
-- Schneider Euro PC1 (Fast RAM Firmware), EuroPC2, Olivetti M21, Olivetti M24, Sega TeraDrive.
+- Schneider EuroPC1 (PSRAM/EMS Not working), EuroPC2, Olivetti M21, Olivetti M24, Sega TeraDrive.
 - Commodore PC1, PC10/PC20.
 (Need Fast RAM Firmware)
 - Worked on Various 486, 386, 286 (Has more chance to work with lower ISA Clocks)
 - Tested with some Pentium, Pentium MMX, Pentium 2, AMD K6 ...<br />